This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Cement”.

 d) Joseph Aspdin, 1824

 Explanation: Joseph Aspdin patented Portland cement in 1824.
-William Aspdin, his son is regarded as inventor of modern Portland cement due to his developments in 1840s.
+William Aspdin, his son is regarded as the inventor of modern Portland cement due to his developments in 1840s.

 3. What is the average particle size of cement?